 There is no use pretending that they wouldn't interact.
 If multiple species live in the same planet, or even the same solar system, they are bound to interact.
 There is no way the species won't come across each other.
+Thus, it is better to factor these In closing, I would like to state that all the differences that two species have don't always push them away but sometimes bring them together.
+Just look at humans; many 'good' bacteria live on our bodies, and we benefit from them even though they have much different biology and aren't even sentient.
+Just imagine, what can two biologically, scientifically, culturally and artistically species that work together bring to the table and even achieve in their alliance?

-Thus, it is better to factor these interactions into everything your world can offer.
+interactions into everything your world can offer.